bogd/anova-oven-api/README.md

 Some useful links I used when putting this together:
 * [API decoding](https://mcolyer.github.io/anova-oven-api/#introduction) by mcolyer.
 Unfortunately, this is for the v1 API, which was deprecated by Anova in August 2022
 * [Anova oven forwarder](https://github.com/huangyq23/anova-oven-forwarder) by huangyq23 .
 The project that got me started in the right direction for the v2 API.
-Also, a great project for anyone looking to collect data from the oven, and even get a nice Grafana dashboard with the various oven parameters
+Also, a great project for anyone looking to collect data from the oven, and even get a nice Grafana dashboard with the various oven parameters.
+Unfortunately, I was unable to get in touch with the creator - he/she does not respond to issues, and the discord invite in the repo does not work :(
 * [The discussion](https://community.home-assistant.io/t/anova-precision-oven/541722) that got this project started.
 Hopefully, in the future, the information I post here will help someone write an actual Home Assistant integration for the oven
 * [The request](https://community.anovaculinary.com/t/api-in-2021) for a public API.
 Maybe one day this will be available, and my repo will become obsolete.
 Just don't hold your breath...